neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 #### Run the test
+Before you run the test, be sure you have a browser installed (e.g. Google Chrome) and also **webdriver** for that browser (for Chrome it is chromedriver) in the main folder of test project.

-All right, now we have everything prepared, so how to run the test and see it works?
+All right, now we have everything prepared, so how to run the test and see it works?<br/>
 Easy, just go to your terminal and get to the root of the project.
 Type:
 {% highlight bash %}